Northwestern Steel and Wire: Usage of steam locomotives

-In 1960 15 steam locomotives came in from the Grand Trunk Western Railroad.
+In 1960, 15 steam locomotives came in from the Grand Trunk Western Railroad.
 NWSW, seeing that a few were in good shape, decided not to scrap them all but rather use them in the scrap yard.

 Northwestern Steel's steam engines were among the last to operate in the United States.
-73, as it was known, (a 1929 Baldwin locomotive) was among the final steam engines to be used in regular service in America.
+73, as it was known, (a 1929 Baldwin locomotive) was among the final steam engines used in regular service in America.
 NWSW last used the locomotive on Dec.
 3, 1980 at 10 a.m.
 Its final run was made coupled to the technology that replaced it, a diesel engine.
 On Jan.
 19, 1981, No. 73 was moved to the south lawn of the Paul W. Dillon Home.
 From tracks inside the steel mill complex, the locomotive was taken east along the Geneva Subdivision main line of the Chicago & North Western Railroad a mile and a half to a location which passes just behind the Dillon home.
 73 was then lifted via four cranes and moved the last 75 yards to its final resting place as a memorial to Dillon, the man who kept the idea of steam engines alive for more than twenty years.

 The end of an era

 On Oct.
-7, 1998 NWSW announced its intention to cease production of most of its wire products.
+7, 1998, NWSW announced its intention to cease production of most of its wire products.
 At the time its work force hovered around 2,000.
 With the company's announcement, over 400 people were laid off, bringing the total employed to 1,503.
 Dec.
 19, 2000 the company filed a voluntary petition for reorganization under Chapter 11 of the United States Bankruptcy Code; the company lost more than $83 million that year.
-On May 18, 2001 Northwestern Steel and Wire, a staple of Sterling for over 100 years shut its doors forever.
+On May 18, 2001, Northwestern Steel and Wire ceased operations.

-In 2002, Leggett and Platt, a Fortune 500 company, later reopened a portion of the old mill with a new name, Sterling Steel Company LLC (SSC).
+In 2002, Leggett & Platt, a Fortune 500 company, later reopened a portion of the old mill with a new name, Sterling Steel Company LLC (SSC).
 Today, Sterling Steel Company employs roughly 400 workers.

 Labor strife

-Around the time of the company's nomenclature alteration (to Northwestern Steel and Wire) the first significant attempts to organize NWSW's labor force were made.
+Around the time of the company's nomenclature alteration (to Northwestern Steel and Wire), the first significant attempts to organize NWSW's labor force were made.
 In July 1936 a three-week labor strike was led by labor activist John L. Lewis.
 During the violence that followed at least one worker died.